97131004/Octave-Newton-Interpolation/README.md

 # Octave Newton Interpolation

 Script to perform and visualize a Newton Interpolation for a number of points in 2D space in GNU Octave.
-Also, calculates an absolute and relative error between the interpolated and source functions for a certain test value on the x-axis.
+Also calculates an absolute and relative error between the interpolated and source functions for a certain test value on x-axis.

 ![screenshot](https://github.com/notpavlov/Octave-Newton-Interpolation/blob/main/screenshot.png?raw=true)